rogelioolarte/auth-alpaca/README.md

 ## Are you curious about the development process?
 The use of oauth2 has been implemented according to the following repository, if you find this project useful, please visit the following repository and follow the step-by-step creation project:
 You can find the corresponding repository [here](https://github.com/anitalakhadze/multiple-auth-ui).

+## Are you curious about OAuth2 process?
+Visit the documentation and explanation of Google OAuth2 [here](https://developers.google.com/identity/protocols/oauth2).